 ‘The support we’ve had has been great, it’s enabled us to push on and get back to normal life’.

 We were also there to support Micky’s wife Jody in her future career aspirations.
-Jody had originally given up her job to look after her husband during his recovery but now wanted set up a handmade jewellery website, Fired and Flea.
-Through the Quick Reaction Fund we administered a grant to cover the cost of a ceramics course so she had the necessary skills for this career change.
+Jody had originally given up her job to look after her husband during his recovery but now wanted to make jewellery.
+The Soldiers’ Charity administered a grant to cover the cost of a ceramics course so that Jody had the necessary skills for this career change.
 Jody says ‘The support we’ve had has been great, it’s enabled us to push on and get back to normal life’.

 Following his medical discharge from the Army, Micky was selected for Team Scotland to compete in Para- Powerlifting at the 2014 Commonwealth Games.
 Competing in front of a packed out crowd at the Clyde Auditorium in Glasgow, Micky, the lightest of the 11 finalists, undertook three lifts.
 For his third and final lift he upped the weight to 183kg but an unsuccessful lift resulted in a very respectable 4th place finish.
 Narrowly missing out on the Bronze medal, Micky commented: ‘If you had said to me four years ago I’d be lifting in front of all these people, I wouldn’t have believed you.
 It’s a shame I never medalled but, if medals were easy, everybody would have one.’

 Micky won a powerlifting gold at the 2016 Invictus Games in Orlando.
 He was selected for the GB Paralympics Team and competed in Rio, finishing in sixth place in the men’s 65kg powerlifting competition – an excellent achievement.

 He was also our Ambassador for the 2016 Cateran Yomp.
 Micky achieved another credible 4th place representing Scotland at the 2018 Commonwealth Games in Heavyweight Para Powerlifting.